Harmonicorps/betaleaf.github.com/_posts/2015-08-04-herosniper.md

 ### Always get the Hero you want to play with this Dota 2 Instant Picker.(Formerly HeroSniper)

 Simply run the program, type the hero's name in the box, and start searching for a game.
-The moment character select becomes available, your hero will be automatically selected and confirmed.
+The moment a game is found, it will  automatically be accepted and the moment character select becomes available, your hero will be automatically selected and confirmed.

 **Features:**